You are physically there.

 So evenings don’t turn into “just one more thing…”

-Build income in a way that doesn’t cost you your time at home.
+Build income in a way that does not cost you the time you are trying to protect.

 You don’t need to work harder.